 Aspect 1: Planning

-Outlines how programmes, units and lessons/activities can be planned in technology.
+Outlines how programmes of learning and lessons/activities can be planned in technology.

-To support student teachers to understand how to develop programmes, units and lessons/activities in technology that offer opportunity for authentic contexts and practice.
+To support student teachers to understand how to develop programmes and lessons/activities in technology that offer opportunity for authentic contexts and practice.

-Key Words: Programmes, units and lessons, activities, authentic contexts, practice, planning.
+Key Words: Programmes, units and lessons, activities, authentic contexts, practice, planning

 Keywords: domain knowledge, topic knowledge, acclimation, competence, and expertise

-This paper begins by exploring the history around the development of the 1995 technology curriculum to give a theoretical underpinning to why authenticity and an authentic learning context are of interest.
+This paper begins by exploring the history around the development of the 1995 technology learning area to give a theoretical underpinning to why authenticity and an authentic learning context are of interest.
 It explores the reasons to why a level of confusion surrounds these concepts.

-The author explores related research around what authenticity is and theortical models of learning, to define its applicaton and relevance to the New Zealand context.
+The author explores related research around what authenticity is and theoretical models of learning, to define its application and relevance to the New Zealand context.

 This definition is linked to classroom application to highlight the value of providing learning experiences that are authentic to Technological Practice or real world technology in order to make learning relevant for students.

 Explanatory Papers.
 Version 4, 2010.
 Written by Dr Vicki Compton and Cliff Harwood under contract to the Ministry of Education to support Technology in The New Zealand Curriculum. https://technology.tki.org.nz/content/download/11458/36749/file/programme-design-2596.pdf.

 Developing Junior Technology Programmes